Best Tips Of Growing Lemon Balm In Containers

-It is best to harvest the leaves before they flower if you plan to use them in cooking.
+Harvesting the leaves before they flower is best if you plan to use them in cooking.
 When a plant blooms, it directs more energy toward the flower and less toward the foliage, which results in some potency loss and bitter leaves.

 Benefits Of Growing Lemon Balm

-Lemon balm from the garden can be used in so many different ways, and it benefits not only you but also the local wildlife.
+Lemon balm from the garden can be used in many different ways, and it benefits you and the local wildlife.

 Health Benefits Of Lemon Balm

 Despite being a double-blind, placebo-controlled study, it only included 18 participants.
-To further develop these findings, more study is required.
+More study is required to develop these findings further.

-Additionally, lemon balm may be used to lessen the symptoms of anxiety, such as jitters and excitement.
+Additionally, lemon balm may be used to lessen anxiety symptoms, such as jitters and excitement.

 Use three times daily by taking 300–600 mg of lemon balm.
 In cases of severe anxiety, a higher dose may be appropriate.

 Additionally, the researchers hypothesized that applying lemon balm cream could help extend the time between outbreaks of cold sores.
-To further explore these findings, additional research is required.
+Additional research is required to explore these findings further.

-Additionally, studies show that lemon balm may be used to treat premenstrual syndrome and menstrual cramps (PMS).
+Additionally, studies show that lemon balm may treat premenstrual syndrome and menstrual cramps (PMS).

-Prior to the trial as well as one, two, and three months later, the severity of PMS symptoms were examined.
+The severity of PMS symptoms was examined before the trial and one, two, and three months later.
 The individuals who took the lemon balm reported a marked improvement in symptoms.
 These results need to be confirmed by additional research.

-Lemon balm could have a positive effect on your digestive system, which could also help with nausea symptoms.
+Lemon balm could positively affect your digestive system, which could also help with nausea symptoms.

-The herb is effective in treating gastrointestinal symptoms like these, according to a 2005 review analyzing the findings of several studies on lemon balm.
-Despite the fact that this is a positive development, it's critical to understand the study's constraints.
+According to a 2005 review analyzing the findings of several studies on lemon balm, the herb is effective in treating gastrointestinal symptoms like these.
+Even though this is a positive development, it's critical to understand the study's constraints.